containerd/containerd/docs/getting-started.md

 ##### systemd

+> **Note:** `/usr/local/lib/systemd/system/` is not created by default.
+> run `mkdir -p /usr/local/lib/systemd/system` before placing the unit file.
+> On older distros running systemd older than v246 (check with `systemd --version`),
+> this path may not be in the unit search path at all.
+Verify with:
+> `sudo systemctl --no-pager --property UnitPath show`
+> If it's missing, use `/etc/systemd/system/` instead.

 If you intend to start containerd via systemd, you should also download the `containerd.service` unit file from https://raw.githubusercontent.com/containerd/containerd/main/containerd.service into `/usr/local/lib/systemd/system/containerd.service`, and run the following commands: